thekhananas/AnasKhan-CrystalOscillatorDesign/README.md

 [Click here](http://sno.filex.no-ip.org/download?file=multisim+program) to download the NI Multisim  into your system.

 First install NI multisim from the above mentioned site or from your choice.
 After steps to draw and run schematic on NI multisim in windows are as follows:
+1) Extract the files to download
-1) Open NI Multisim 14.1 from start menu
+2) Open NI Multisim 14.1 from start menu
-2) click on Launch Multisim
+3) click on Launch Multisim
-3) `File -> New -> Open (Ctrl + O) `
+4) `File -> New -> Open (Ctrl + O) `
-4) Choose the respective `.cir` file and open it.
+5) Choose the respective `.cir` file and open it.
-5) The required circuit will start getting placed in the open area along with connections.
+6) The required circuit will start getting placed in the open area along with connections.
-6) To open file whch is already created
+7) To open file whch is already created
    `File -> Open -> choose schematic file in .ms14 extension`
-7) Go to` Simulate -> Analyses and simulation`
+8) Go to` Simulate -> Analyses and simulation`
-8) Choose required analysis and enter variables and choose parameters to be displayed .
+9) Choose required analysis and enter variables and choose parameters to be displayed .
-9) To run
+10) To run
    `Simulate -> Run `
-10) Outputs are shown on simulation window.
+11) Outputs are shown on simulation window.
-11) For spice netlist
+12) For spice netlist
    `Transfer -> Export SPICE Netlist -> Save` (save in `.cir` extension)

 ## Simulation Graph